hypi-universe/docs/content/crud.md

       name: String!
       age: Int
       count: Int
-      booklist: [Books!]
+      booklist: [Book!]
   }

 ```

-Data type `Books` holds the information of a book like a title, publication, etc. It checks its availability in the library with the help of Boolean value.
+Data type `Book` holds the information of a book like a title, publication, etc. It checks its availability in the library with the help of Boolean value.
 Data type `Author` holds data of an Author like name, age, count of books, and list of books.

 > Now take a look at the below operations one by one!